RobertLuiten/project3docs/developerDocs/task/basics/workWithFlaskigraph.md

 ## Project3 API

-For more information on the Project3 API, we recommend referring to our [API documentation here](../../api/flaskAPI.md).
+For more information on the Project3 API, refer to our [API documentation here](../../api/flaskAPI.md).

 ## Further Reading

 Now that we have all dependencies installed and our Flask server is up and running, we can finally work with Flask and igraph!
-We recommend referring to the following articles to get a better idea for how each work:
+Refer to the following articles to get a better idea for how each work:
 - [Getting Started With igraph](https://igraph.org/python/tutorial/0.9.8/tutorial.html).
 - [Getting Started With Flask](https://www.geeksforgeeks.org/flask-tutorial/).